CalcWorld/KeyFontHelper/README.md

 **Note:**
 - Replace the `font` and `series` parameters above according to your actual needs.
-- To include optional accessibility attributes, add `&title=1`, `&ariaLabel=1`, or both to the API URL.
+- To include optional accessibility attributes, add `&title=1`, `&ariaLabel=1`, or both to the Convert Key Text API URL.

 ## Development